Thiers wall: The "zone"

 The zone non aedificandi outside the ditch of the wall, generally referred to as La Zone, had remained privately owned and although buildings of any sort were forbidden, it was quickly occupied by poor settlers, many of whom had been evicted during the improvements in central Paris.
 The zone was completely cleared in the siege preparations of 1870, but was reoccupied soon afterwards and several shanty towns developed, the population of which was swelled by migrants and Romani people from the provinces and neighbouring countries.
 The zone varied along its length from open fields and vegetable gardens to homes made from old railway carriages, sheds and masonry slums.
 The last outbreak of bubonic plague in France in 1921 killed twenty rag pickers in the zone.
 By 1926, the population of the zone was more than 42,000.
-In the inter-war period, there were efforts to clear these slums but resistance was slow due to legal disputes with land owners and was only completed during the wartime Vichy regime.
+In the inter-war period, there were efforts to clear these slums but progress was slow due to legal disputes with land owners and was only completed during the wartime Vichy regime.
 The French slang "zonard" ("lad" in a pejorative sense) derives from the Paris zone.